Tetyana Ramus: Career in television

-In 2009 she founded a magazine of the same name, "Pay attention with Tetyana Ramus!", a monthly themed guide expanding on issues covered in the earlier projects.
+In 2009 Ramus founded a magazine of the same name, "Pay attention with Tetyana Ramus!", a monthly guide expanding on the issues covered in earlier projects.

-In 2010, Tetyana Ramus presented the cultural and social project "Pay attention on...".
+In 2010, Ramus presented the cultural and social project "Pay attention on...".
 Ukrainian celebrities from the politics, culture and sports fields participated.
-Guests worked with famous artists to express their attitudes towards social problems, often focused on what they viewed as pressing problems in society deserving of public attention.
+Guests worked with famous artists to express their attitudes towards social problems.
 Singer Iryna Bilyk together with the artist Alexander Roiburd created a work called "Time that is not enough for good deals!".
 Oleg Skrypka with Vladislav Shereshevsky wrote a picture "Garbage is all around!".
 Irena Kilchitskaya and Oksana Mas presented the work "Understand values!".
 Stella Zakharova and Vladimir Bovkun demonstrated the painting "Love is near!".